 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name:Write your answer here in the form of a spoken statement.
+Author Name: Working with THF can be harzardous due to peroxide formation.
+Solvents should be checked for the presence of peroxides prior to distillation or evaporation.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.